LILTUNE/ISI_Projects/README.md

 * Author: Tong Liu
 * Supervisor: Pedro Szekely

+## get_identifier_nodes.py
+* Get the identifer_nodes.json file.
+There are about 70,000,000 key value pairs in the final output.
+* Output should be saved on REDIS to "wikify" some data.

 ## sparql.py
 * Generate all identifiers for all property, store them in a python dictionary, then save into a file.
 * File name follows the format 'prop_idents.json'